arimulligan/arimulligan/README.md

 **Good day to you**

-*I try to monitor most of my assignments and personal projects on here...*
+*An array of my personal projects and some of my uni projects*

 - I’m currently learning how to create different types of websites, using react, javascript or python.
 - I’m looking to learn anything new related to technology!